fsichetti/nice-meshes/README.md

 # Running
 Program behaviour is specified in a standard INI file.
 The INI file can contain any number of sections, each corresponding to a different configuration.
 The program takes two optional arguments: the name of the configuration (i.e. section) to use, and the path to the INI file itself, which defaults to `./configuration.ini`.
-If only one argument is supplied, it is the name of the configuration in `./configuration.ini`.
-If more arguments are specified, the first one is the name of the INI file, and the others are configurations from that file that are run in order.
+The first argument is the name of the INI file.
+If more arguments are specified, the rest are configurations from that file that are run in order; otherwise, all configurations from the INI file are executed in order.

 *Example: the file `configuration.ini` in the current directory contains a section named "torusply" which generates a torus with certain parameters and saves it as a PLY mesh.
 The command `nicemesh torusply` executes this instruction.*